mmistakes/mm-github-pages-starter/_posts/2023-03-16-The-Realities-of-Being-an-IT-Consultant.md

 ---
-title: "👨‍💻 The Realities of Being an IT-Consultant"
+title: "👨‍💻 The Realities of being an IT-Consultant"
 date: 2023-04-16T15:34:30-04:00
 categories:
   - blog